IzaacMammadov/docs.urbit.org/content/courses/hoon-school/B-syntax.md

-We are only going to introduce a handful of runes in this lesson, but by the time we're done with Hoon School, you'll know the twenty-five or so runes that yield 80% of the capability.
+We are only going to introduce a handful of runes in this lesson, but by the time we're done with Hoon School, you'll know the twenty-five or so runes that yield 80% of the capability of Hoon.

 ### Exercise:  Identifying Unknown Runes